Sterling Infrastructure (STRL) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the civil construction company had lost 2.42% in the past month.
-In that same time, the Construction sector lost 2.61%, while the S&P 500 gained 2.08%.
+Prior to today's trading, shares of the civil construction company had lost 7.6% over the past month.
+This has lagged the Construction sector's loss of 4.72% and the S&P 500's loss of 1.43% in that time.

-Investors will be hoping for strength from Sterling Infrastructure as it approaches its next earnings release.
-In that report, analysts expect Sterling Infrastructure to post earnings of $1.24 per share.
-This would mark year-over-year growth of 27.84%.
-Meanwhile, our latest consensus estimate is calling for revenue of $561.5 million, up 0.82% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.09 per share and revenue of $2 billion, which would represent changes of +29.43% and +3.84%, respectively, from the prior year.

-Any recent changes to analyst estimates for Sterling Infrastructure should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Sterling Infrastructure.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Sterling Infrastructure is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, Sterling Infrastructure is currently trading at a Forward P/E ratio of 18.45.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 18.45.
+Looking at its valuation, Sterling Infrastructure is holding a Forward P/E ratio of 17.58.
+Its industry sports an average Forward P/E of 18.86, so we one might conclude that Sterling Infrastructure is trading at a discount comparatively.

 The Engineering - R and D Services industry is part of the Construction sector.
-This group has a Zacks Industry Rank of 49, putting it in the top 20% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 45, which puts it in the top 18% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report